Alim021/Alim021/README.md

 ---

 ## 💡 About Me
-🔹 I'm a developer who believes in building not just features, but meaningful solutions.
+🔹 I'm a Full-Stack developer who believes in building not just features, but meaningful solutions.
+🔹 Coding is not just work for me — it’s an art where I leave my signature on every project.
 🔹 I enjoy working on both frontend and backend — turning ideas into scalable and functional web applications.
 🔹 My goal is to create intuitive, accessible, and efficient digital experiences.
-🔹 I'm always learning, experimenting, and striving to grow as a developer.

 ---